pedrocorreia/grunt-text-extract/README.md

 ### Usage Examples

-In this example we'll be extracting from `style.css` all css class selectors with the exception of any containing the `exception` expression and writing them as an html table with single selector per row.
+In this example we'll be extracting from `style.css` all CSS class selectors with the exception of any containing the `exception` expression and writing them as an HTML table with single selector per row.

 ```js
 grunt.initConfig({